florentpoujol/Daneel/readme.md

 * As long as the mouse stays over the gameObject, the message `OnMouseOver` is sent on the gameObject.
 * The frame the mouse stop hovering over a mousehoverable gameObject (it is not hovered this frame but was hovered the last frame), the message `OnMouseExit` is send on the gameObject.

-While the mouse hovers a gameObject, if you press one of the buttons registered in `Daneel.config.input.buttons`, the messages `OnMouseOverAnd[Button name]ButtonDown`, `OnMouseOverAnd[Button name]ButtonJustPressed`, `OnMouseOverAnd[Button name]ButtonJustReleased` are sent on the gameObject.
+While the mouse hovers a gameObject, if you press one of the buttons registered in `Daneel.config.input.buttons`, the messages `OnMouseOverAnd[Button name]ButtonDown`, `OnMouseOverAnd[Button name]ButtonJustPressed` and `OnMouseOverAnd[Button name]ButtonJustReleased` are sent on the gameObject.
 The first letter of the button name is set uppercase.

 Ie :

     -- in a ScriptedBehavior attached to your mousehoverable gameObjects :